avantikakakde/Cloud-Databases/README.md

 # Cloud-Databases

-# ☁️ Cloud SQL on AWS (RDS) — Setup and Connection Demo

 This project demonstrates how to **create a MySQL database instance on AWS RDS**, connect to it securely (via EC2 ), and perform basic SQL operations.